MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	- Visa: 4012888888881881

-6. Select the arrow to the right from the lower-right corner below the text box to send the message.
+6. Select **Post** to the right from the lower-right corner below the text box to send the message.

 7. After a moment, you should see a text in red above your new conversation message that states, “**This message was blocked.**” **Select What can I do?** To see the reason why this message was blocked.